Rytham00/My-Portfolio/README.md

-# My-Portfolio
+# 🌟 My Portfolio

-A personal academic portfolio built with HTML and CSS, showcasing my Olympiad achievements, coding projects, and extracurricular activities.
+A personal academic portfolio built with HTML and CSS — showcasing my Olympiad achievements, coding projects, and extracurricular activities.
+Built for college applications.

-Built as part of learning HTML/CSS from scratch.
+🔗 **Live site:** file:///C:/Users/HP/Downloads/Pf.html

+---

+## 📋 What's inside

+- 🎓 Academic record and Olympiad achievements
+- 🏆 Competitions and awards
+- 💻 Coding projects and skills
+- 🛤️ Roadmap
+- 📧 Contact and links

+## 🛠️ Built with

+- HTML5
+- CSS3 (custom styling, no frameworks)

+## 📝 Note

+This site was hand-coded from scratch as part of learning HTML and CSS — no templates or page builders.

+---

+⭐ Feel free to explore the code — feedback welcome!